Labour

 Guided by the idea of getting back to the fundamentals of the labour movement, we worked with the federation to develop a cohesive and accessible visual system for the convention.
 Our team established the look and feel through a concise style guide, ensuring that every piece of communication – from the Executive Council Report to the merch – reflected a unified tone and visual language.

-The convention identity builds on the refreshed brand while bringing a distinctive twist for the triennial event.
-Bold, grounded, and connected to place, it honoured the federation’s history and the workers who continue to shape its future.
+The bold new convention identity builds on the federation's refreshed brand, while bringing a distinctive twist for the triennial convention.